OpenMined/PyDP/contributing.md

 ### Forking a Repository

-To contribute to PySyft you will need to fork the OpenMind/PyDP repository.
+To contribute to PyDP you will need to fork the OpenMind/PyDP repository.
 Then you can work risk-free on your fork.

 You will just need to fork once.
 After that you can call `git fetch upstream` and `git pull 'branch-name'` before you do your local changes to get the remote changes and be up-to-date